geopm/geopm/service/docs/source/geopm_pio_profile.7.rst

     * **Unit**: geopm_region_hint_e

 ``PROFILE::REGION_PROGRESS``
     Minimum per-rank reported progress through the current region.
+When utilizing OpenMP, the per-CPU returned value will be on the interval [0, 1 / *num_thread*] where *num_thread* is the number of requested OpenMP threads per rank.
+When running single-threaded (i.e. not leveraging OpenMP), the per-CPU returned value will be on the interval [0, 1].

-The returned value will be on the interval [0, 1].
-0 indicates no progress while 1 indicates the region is complete.
+    When aggregating this signal to the board domain, the aggregated value will always be on the interval [0, *num_rank*] where *num_rank* is equal to the number of ranks (processes) in the run.
+0 indicates no progress while 1 (if examining the per-CPU signal) or *num_rank* (if examining the board aggregated signal) indicates the region is complete.

+    This signal is not valid outside of a region.
+Specifically, this signal should be ignored any time the board aggregated ``REGION_HASH`` signal resolves to ``GEOPM_REGION_HASH_UNMARKED``.

-    * **Aggregation**: min
+    * **Aggregation**: sum
     * **Domain**: cpu
     * **Format**: float
     * **Unit**: progress percentage